 Having the courage to write a book qualified me and gave me a voice.
 Even though I don’t have the qualifications according to society’s standards, but yet I speak on the topic of technology both nationally and internationally.
 As a first-time author, the way my book was received by the world outpaced my expectations.

 The journey that brought me on an international stage was a painful one, a journey back from the darkness.
 A journey littered with teeth-shattering challenges.
 After losing my job and finding myself with no source of income, I was beyond broke.
 I was as broke as the ten commandments Moses drop when he came down the mountain.
-The experience was like being thrown in the sea with no life-jacket.
+The experience was like being thrown in the sea with no life jacket.
 It was either I swim or die.
 An amazing couple that I’ve been friends with for years came to my rescue and offered me a room in their house to move in with my two kids but I said no to their offer (the reason I said no to this brilliant offer deserves an article of its own)

-Friends and family also suggested I sent the kids back home and try to bounce back on my feet and I also said no. I couldn’t bare the thoughts of them being so far from me.
+Friends and family also suggested I sent the kids back home and try to bounce back on my feet and I also said no. I couldn’t bear the thoughts of them being so far from me.
 They were still making sense of me and their Dad not being together.
 I couldn’t put them through another trauma of separating them from me, they were just too young.
 I just couldn’t!

 I told myself I’ll find a way to make it work.
 I turn to hustling and selling stuff on the streets of Johannesburg to put food on the table.
-I was selling things like perfumes, second hand clothing, even food stuff at times.
+I was selling things like perfumes, second-hand clothing, even foodstuff at times.
 That was in 2017.
 I meet people on the street who told me they have been street hustling for 5 years, some 10, 15 even 20years.
 Hearing these stories horrified me to the core.
 I didn’t want to end up like that.
 These people had no dreams.
 They were so satisfied with their daily bread.
 But I wanted more out of life.
 And so when the streets started taking all my time, energy, and moving me further from the dream, I left.
 I gave up street hustling and decided to learn how to design beaded African Jewelries.

 I was selling my craft on Facebook and other online platforms.
 This strategy of working from home gave me an opportunity to focus on writing the book.
 As much as I was trying my best to keep a roof over my head and put food on the table, the income wasn’t nearly enough to cover the basics.
 I’ll forever be grateful for the support I got from family at the time, support from amazing friends and even Food parcels from our church kept me going and most importantly kept the dream alive.
 But still it wasn’t enough.

-I was living on a shoe-string budget.
-I don’t mean those thick shoe strings, I’m talking about the tiny one which you have to be super gentle with otherwise it just breaks.
+I was living on a shoestring budget.
+I don’t mean those thick shoestrings, I’m talking about the tiny one which you have to be super gentle with otherwise it just breaks.
 Things got so bad at one point, I remember going back to the couple that had offered me space in their home and asking, hey is that offer still open for me and the kids to move in; though they said yes, I still couldn’t move in with them.
-Among other reasons I was afraid I’ll lose my drive and motivation if I suddenly didn’t have to worry about paying rents and or buying food and stuff like that.
+Among other reasons, I was afraid I’ll lose my drive and motivation if I suddenly didn’t have to worry about paying rents and or buying food and stuff like that.
 So I said, no; and things only got worst.

 There was a time I was walking for about an hour every day to go keep my daughter In school because I couldn’t afford school transport.
 I did that for about eight months.
 Some of the ideas for the book came during those long walks.
 This was in 2018.
-I always had a note book with me.
-Sometimes, I’ll literally sit on the side of the road and write ideas as they came, then will develop them later when on my laptop.
+I always had a notebook with me.
+Sometimes, I’ll literally sit on the side of the road and write ideas as they came, they will develop them later when on my laptop.
 The process of reinventing myself, writing my book and finding my path in life was a hard one but I told myself, there are only two options, its either I win or I win.

 There were days I had no idea where the next meal will come from.
-There were days I had to use twice a single tea bag twice, so that my daughter will have something that looked like tea.
+There were days I had to use twice a single tea bag twice so that my daughter will have something that looked like tea.
 I vividly remember being invited to bring the kids to a friend’s birthday party, My daughter was just turning five at the time.
 We got to the party and they was so much food, so much chicken, so much meat and my daughter literally started screaming “Maammy, see meat”!
 I had to put my hand on her mouth to shut her up because i didn’t want people wondering she was acting like that.
 Truth is, she wasn’t used to eating or seeing those types of delicacies.
 Having a decent meal was so rare to us at the time and meat was like something we used to see on TV.
 This in itself is a story within a story.

 Life has been tough and rough so much so that if I were to pour out everything I’ve been through, some of you will think I’m reciting a movie script.

 The point is that It took a lot of resilience and persistence to get to where I am today.
-The struggle landed me in hospital at some point due to high level of stress and other complications but still, giving up wasn’t an option.
+The struggle landed me in hospital at some point due to high levels of stress and other complications but still, giving up wasn’t an option.
 I was beyond broke both financially, emotionally and spiritually, but I never took my eyes off the dream.
 How my book actually got published in my broke state is a story for another day.

 Some people say my story is inspiring, but the truth is I didn’t exactly know what I was doing, I took a huge chance on life but somehow I figured it out.
 Somehow, the dots connected as I kept pushing myself, somehow God came through for me.
 This is grace in action and tenacity combined!